aswdBatch/aswdBatch/README.md

 # Hey, I'm Aswd

-I'm a developer and the creator behind **Urbanshade OS, AI Lab, and some more i guess**
+I'm a developer and the creator behind **AI Lab, and some more i guess**

+-# And the one project that from now on shall not be named.

 I work primarily with **Vite**, **React**, and **TypeScript**, and I enjoy doing stuff i *probably shouldn't i think*